HenrikSamuelsson/reading-fundamentals-of-electric-circuits-7th-ed/part-1/chapter-01/practice-probem/number-01-02/practice-problem-1-2.md

 $$i=\frac{dq}{dt}=\frac{d}{dt}(20-15t-10e^{-3t})=-15+30e^{-3t}=-15+30e^{-3}=-13.506$$

-Since the unit for the charge q is mC so will the unit for the current be mA.
+Since the unit for the given charge $q$ is in mC so will the unit for the calculated current $i$ be in mA.

 ### Answer